Why You Forget Your 'Word of the Day'

 Your brain needs repetition to move information from short-term to long-term memory.
 The best way to do this is with a flashcard.
 The moment you learn a new word, capture it.

 The Flashi app automatically presents you with a Word of the Day, and you can instantly save it to a deck for review.
-This closes the loop on the learning process, ensuring you’ll see the word again.
+This closes the loop on the learning process, ensuring you'll see the word again at the right intervals for long-term retention.

 The Final Piece: Quick, Focused Review